Skip to content

 • Single-Use Voucher (SUV):

-A voucher that is intended to be redeemed against a specific product or experience — such as a voucher for a Head Massage, Afternoon Tea, or a set service.
+A voucher intended to be redeemed against a specific product or experience — such as a voucher for a Head Massage, Afternoon Tea, or a set service.

 • Multi-Use Voucher (MUV):